byroncollins/byroncollins/README.md

 software, learning new tech, and contributing to open source.

-- 🔭 I'm currently working for a startup in South Korea
-- 🌱 I'm currently learning react native
+👋 Hi, I’m currently the CTO & Lead Architect at an AI startup in Melbourne, where I focus on designing scalable systems and leading product architecture.
-- 💻 Software Engineer with a focus on DevOps and all things Containers
+💻 My background is in software engineering with a strong emphasis on DevOps, containers, and cloud-native infrastructure.
-- 🚀 Building scalable applications and cloud infrastructure
+🚀 I’m passionate about building reliable, scalable applications and continuously upskilling in emerging technologies to stay ahead of the curve.
 ---

 ## 🧰 Tech Stack